<-References Go to ToC Processes ->

 - Attributes (e.g., which Binaural Cues are used in an Audio Data Type).

-For instance, a Process receiving an Object can understand from the Qualifier referenced in the Object’s JSON data whether it has the required technology to process it, or else it has to rely on a Conversion Service to obtain a version of the Object matching its P-Capabilities.
-This approach should help to prolong the life of the MMM-TEC specification as in many cases only the Qualifier specification will need to be updated and not the MMM-TEC specification.
+For instance, a Process receiving an Object can understand from the Qualifier referenced in the Object’s JSON data whether it has the required technology to process it, or else it has to Convert it to obtain a version of the Object matching its P-Capabilities.
+This approach helps prolong the life of the MMM-TEC specification as in many cases only the Qualifier specification will need to be updated and not the MMM-TEC specification.